EDITING THE MANGNIFICENT AMBERSONS

 During the opening of the dinner scene, for transition purposes, Welles reused a bit of the music Herrmann had composed for the scene of Eugene and Isabel at the tree which had originally proceeded the dinner scene.
 Hermann had also composed music for Fanny and George’s first confrontation on the staircase.
 In the Wise version the music for both scenes were removed.

 In the Rough Cut the bathroom scene served two functions.
 It let the audience know exactly how childish George was in his frantic, histrionic response to the possibility of his mother marrying and as a result, his life changing.
 In this instance denial is again demonstrated through hysteria.
 In addition, the second part of the scene informed the audience that Isabel was ill, preparing them for her death just five years later.
-But what is most important about this second section is how George dismises this information off about his mother’s ill health once again demonstrating denial as his key coping tool.
+But what is most important about this second section is how George dismisses this information about his mother’s ill health and once again demonstrating denial as his principle coping tool.

 Wise trimmed some of George’s histrionics in the first section of the scene and cut the entire second part regarding Isabel’s health.
 I can only surmise this was done to “lighten” the film but, unfortunately, it removed preparation as to why, later in the film, Isabel had gotten sick so fast and returns home near death.

 When I read this scene, I laughed.
 This is Welles (and Tarkington) at their most sublime as there is no better demonstration of George’s childish thinking process.
 Learning what is happening between his mother and Eugene, George is going to use this photograph of his father to basically, as we say today, “lay a guilt trip” on his mother for being interested in another man.
 In other words make her aware that she was being disloyal to her former husband’s memory.
-Later, after George turns Eugene away, and Isabel enters the room and sees the photograph, and it has absolutely no effect on her, George leaves the room disappointed that his plan has failed.
+Later, after George turns Eugene away, and Isabel enters the room and sees the photograph, and it has absolutely no effect on her, George leaves the room in a huff disappointed that his plan has failed.
 Isabel then sits and waits for Eugene.

-To improve pacing and get to an important story point, Wise cut the photograph, Isabel speaking with George and most of Isabelwaiting.
+To improve pacing and get to an important story point, Wise cut the photograph, Isabel speaking with George and most of Isabel waiting.
 Up until the film’s final approval by RKO, the photograph scene had been in the film but was removed at the very last minute.
 With the removal of Isabel waiting for Eugene, the Bernard Herrmann music accompanying it was also cut from the film.

 Welles had re-written and re-shot this scene while the film was still in production.
 In doing so he softened George a bit, shortened the scene, removed comments about a scene no longer in the film as well as a eliminated a HAMLET reference.

 In Welles’ rough cut the sequence begins with Isabel reading the letter as we hear Eugene voicing it.
 She stands, walks, sits, rises and then walks again.
 This cuts to a short scene in George’s room where George has just finished reading the letter and almost tosses it into the fire.
 He then marches to his mother’s room where he voices his outrage at the letter and the very idea of his mother marrying.
-Not only does he find it unacceptable but after tossing the letter into the fire place announces before leaving the room that if his mother even sees Eugene again, in so many words, George and his mother’s relationship would be irreparably strained, leaving his mother torn and confused.
+Not only does he find it unacceptable but after tossing the letter into the fireplace announces before leaving the room that if his mother even sees Eugene again, in so many words, George and his mother’s relationship would be irreparably strained, leaving his mother torn and confused.

 Wise reshot the scene in a Welles re-write sent from Rio that not only shortened the scene but also softened George’s reaction to the letter.
 Bernard Hermann’s score here was replaced with music written by Roy Web.
 The letter scene now starts with Eugene writing the letter, then we hear him read it, cut to first floor of the Amberson mansion with the last part of the scene finally showing Isabel reading the letter.
 Some upbeat music by Roy Webb was interjected with Herrmann’s.
 In dealing with his mother in the Robert Wise scene George is more perplexed than outraged, leaving him confused rather than Isabel while Isabel, acting decisively, tells George that she will write Eugene and tell him that it was over between them.
 In terms of the film’s narrative, the scene is shorter, more direct, made its point quickly, strengthened Isabel’s character and showed George behavior in a more acceptable light.
 Bernard Herman’s music for this scene was replaced with music written by Roy Web.

 In Welles rough cut, sometime after George leaves his mother’s room, Isabel’s slips a note under his door which George reads in bed while the audience hears Isabel’s heartfelt voice.
-She has decided not to see Eugene again, has written Eugene about this and, essentially, as is his want, George has gotten his way.
+She has decided not to see Eugene again, has written Eugene about this and, essentially, as is his want, George has once again gotten his way.
 Since the reshoot of the scene with George and Isabel made this scene redundant it was cut.
 With it removed the music that Herrmann had composed for it was also cut.

 LUCY AND GEORGE’S WALK